zero-to-prod/service-models/README.md

 ## Custom Cast for `HasOne` Relationships

-Implement the `CanCast` interface to make a custom type cast.
+Implement the `CanCast` interface to make a custom type.

 ```php
 use Zerotoprod\ServiceModel\ServiceModel;